Karan KC

 Karan Khatri Chhetri (करण खत्री क्षेत्री, born 10 October 1991), known as Karan KC, (Valentine boy) is a Nepalese professional cricketer.
-He was one of the eleven cricketers to play in Nepal's first ever One Day International (ODI) match, against the Netherlands in August 2018.
+He played in Nepal's first ever One Day International (ODI) match, against the Netherlands in August 2018.
 Karan is a right-handed batsman and a right-arm fast-medium bowler.
 He made his debut against Uganda in January 2015.
 KC became the second cricketer of Nepal to take his 100th wicket in T20Is.
 He was the Nepali first player to claim five wickets in a T20I for Nepal against PNG.

 He guided Nepal to a one-wicket victory against Canada in the final match of the 2018 ICC World Cricket League Division Two in Windhoek, Namibia, on 14 February 2018.
 The victory ensured Nepal a berth for the 2018 Cricket World Cup Qualifier to be held in March in Zimbabwe.

 Karan represents Region No. 8 Pokhara in the National League, Panchakanya Tej of the Everest Premier League, and Pentagon International College in the SPA Cup.
 He represented Panchakanya Tej in the Everest Premier League, 2016.

+Over his career, he has accumulated over 100 wickets in both ODIs and T20Is, serving as a dependable strike bowler alongside his late-order power-hitting cameos.